The Ramsey Show: Format

 The Ramsey Show follows a call-in format where listeners seek advice on personal finance topics such as debt, saving, budgeting, and retirement.
 The show features a rotating cast of co-hosts each day, including Dave Ramsey, with specializations in areas such as personal finance, mental health, leadership, career coaching, and personal development.

 Debt-free scream

 A notable daily segment is the “debt-free scream,” in which callers or in-studio guests celebrate paying off their consumer debt by shouting the phrase on air.
 The tradition began in the early 2000s after a caller spontaneously shouted over the phone about paying off her debt.
 In a 2017 interview, Dave Ramsey described the practice as a symbolic emotional milestone for participants.

 Hosts

+A live broadcast of The Ramsey Show, featuring Dave Ramsey (right) and Rachel Cruze (left), with an audience watching in the lobby of Ramsey Solutions.

 Dave Ramsey

 Personal finance author, speaker, and founder of Ramsey Solutions.
 Ramsey has hosted the program since its inception and is the author of several bestselling books, including The Total Money Makeover.